zcsherm/RayTracer/README.md

 Though, trigonometric functions are still needed for this one if we want to get the vectorized form of each side.

-#### Why
+#### Why?

 There is still the question of why this works.
-While I love analyzing things with no established axioms, I think we're better off accepting that it just works
+While I love analyzing things with no established axioms, I think we're better off accepting that it just works.

 No?